micmejia/bible-dump/NKJV/Mark/Mark 5.md

 And He permitted no one to follow Him except Peter, James, and John the brother of James.

 ###### 38
-Then He came to the house of the ruler of the synagogue, and saw [^g]a tumult and those who wept and wailed loudly.
+Then He came to the house of the ruler of the synagogue, and saw a tumult and those who wept and wailed loudly.

 ###### 39
 When He came in, He said to them, "Why make this commotion and weep?
 The child is not dead, but sleeping."